Tub Maintenance Tips

 Bathtub Refinishing You Can Trust

 At Tub Tile & Tops, we pride ourselves on the quality and durability of our work, from fiberglass repairs to countertop refinishing, and everything in between.
-That’s why each of our refinishing projects is protected by a five-year written warranty.
+That’s why many of our refinishing projects is protected by a five-year written warranty.
 As a home or business owner, you’ll want to take the same steps to maintain and protect your refinished surfaces as you would with new ones.

 To learn more about our refinishing services, read through our frequently asked questions.
 You might also be interested in reading our customer reviews to find out what others have to say about their refinished fixtures and surfaces.